American Psycho: 2000 film

+In the 2000 film adaptation, Patrick Bateman was portrayed by Christian Bale.

-In 2000, writer Guinevere Turner and writer/director Mary Harron adapted American Psycho into a dark, comic film released by Lions Gate Films in United States and Columbia Pictures in other territories.
+In 2000, writer Guinevere Turner and writer/director Mary Harron adapted American Psycho into a dark, comic film released by Lions Gate Films.
 This screenplay was selected over three others, including one by Ellis himself.
 Bateman is played by Christian Bale with Willem Dafoe and Reese Witherspoon in supporting roles.
 As a promotion for the film, one could register to receive e-mails "from" Patrick Bateman, supposedly to his therapist.
 The e-mails, written by a writer attached to the film and approved by Ellis, follow Bateman's life since the events of the film.
 American Psycho premiered at the 2000 Sundance Film Festival where it was touted as the next Fight Club.
 The Motion Picture Association of America (MPAA) gave the film an NC-17 rating for a scene featuring Bateman having a threesome with two sex workers.
 The producers excised approximately 18 seconds of footage to obtain an R-rating for the film.

 It polarized audiences and critics with some showering praise, others scorn.
 Upon its theatrical release, however, the film received positive reviews in crucial publications, including The New York Times which called it a "mean and lean horror comedy classic".
 Ellis said, "American Psycho was a book I didn't think needed to be turned into a movie", as "the medium of film demands answers", which would make the book "infinitely less interesting".
 The film received generally positive reviews.

 A direct-to-video sequel, American Psycho 2, was released and directed by Morgan J. Freeman.
 This film was not based on the novel or the original film, as its only connection with the original is the death of Patrick Bateman (played by Michael Kremko wearing a face mask), briefly shown in a flashback.